AstroPigLatin/crime_stats/README.md

 - What areas and zip codes have the highest number of crime incidents?

-- How has the rate of crime changed from the years2018 to 2019.
+- How has the rate of crime changed from the years 2018 to 2019.

 - Are certain premises or location surroundings more prone to certain types of crime?